People and Place is Footwork’s programme of support for community innovators, to turn bold ideas into long-term change for their neighbourhoods.

 In 2026 & beyond

-In 2026, we’re launching People and Place: Camden in collaboration with Camden Council (expressions of interest now open).
+In 2026, we’re launching People and Place: Camden in collaboration with Camden Council.